Sexual Assault Nurse Exams through the National TeleNursing Center

 - Clinicians at remote sites have varying levels of experience treating sexual assault victims.
 Many have either not been trained or have limited opportunities to use their training as victims may be reluctant to come forward.
 This is especially true in remote or rural communities in which it is difficult to achieve anonymity.

 - It is currently a national requirement that any clinician providing telenursing or telemedicine services become licensed in every state in which their services are used.
-The NTC nurses are currently licensed in MA, CA and AZ.
-This may be a time-consuming process and delay a nurse’s start with NTC.
+As part of this pilot project, the NTC nurses were licensed in MA, CA, and AZ.
+Getting licensed may be a time-consuming process and delay a nurse’s start with NTC.

 - The baseline skill level and training of the remote site clinicians may vary.
 It is important to have an assessment of their level of experience and training when assisting and/or supporting them.

-- Bureaucratic processes have delayed the implementation of NTC services in some locations.
+- Complex organizational processes have delayed the implementation of NTC services in some locations.

 - The national scope of the program presented some challenges.
 NTC is currently developing a uniform way to provide support and training that meets multiple needs in varying settings.